danielenapo/AI_unibo/Obsidian Uni/Data.md

 ![[Pasted image 20230117113415.png]]
 - **missing values:** when that data was not collected, or not applicable for a feature.
 Can be dealt in different ways (ignore, estimate, ...)
 - **duplicates:** issue when merging data from different sources, have to be cleaned.
+- **balanced**: in [[Classification]], some classes can be less represented than others.
+Ideally, all classes should be equally present in the dataset.